notofonts/noto-docs/src/miniarticles/NotoSansMro.md

 # Noto Sans Mro

-Noto Sans Mro is a unmodulated (“sans serif”) design for texts in the Mro script.
+Noto Sans Mro is a unmodulated (“sans serif”) design for texts in the Indic _Mro_ script.

 Noto Sans Mro has multiple weights, contains 48 glyphs, and supports 47 characters from the Unicode block Mro.